 - Hancock's Half Hour had Harry Secombe playing the part of Tony Hancock for a couple of episodes when Hancock himself was ill - this was then immediately lampshaded upon the real Hancock's return with an episode revolving around Hancock tracking down Secombe to thank him for the favour, which revealed Secombe to be living a rather sitcom-like existence in Wales.
-Sadly none of these episodes are known to have survived, except as scripts.
+Sadly, none of these episodes are known to have survived, except as scripts.

-- World Wrestling Entertainment is currently attempting this on its flagship show, Monday Night RAW, with varying degrees of success and critique.
-The supposed reason is that when Trump "bought" the show, he was going to name Ric Flair as the General Manager...but when he sold it back to Vince McMahon, ol' Vinnie Mac wouldn't hear of it (canonically, Vince detests Ric on the air, and reports about their backstage relationship vary).
-Reports are that they intend on running with this guest host concept through WrestleMania 26.
+- For some months, World Wrestling Entertainment attempted it on its flagship show Monday Night RAW to varying degrees of success and critique.
+The supposed reason was that when Donald Trump "bought" the show, he was going to name Ric Flair as General Manager...but when he sold it back to Vince McMahon, ol' Vinnie Mac wouldn't hear of it (canonically, Vince detests Ric on the air, and reports about their backstage relationship vary).
+The concept stopped a few months after WrestleMania 26.

 - The animated series Tales From The Crypt Keeper, based on Tales from the Crypt, was occasionally hijacked by EC Comics' other narrators, the Vault-Keeper from The Vault of Horror and the Old Witch from The Haunt of Fear.

-- Due to the in-story disappearance of the central character Linkara, Atop the Fourth Wall featured either his then-girlfriend Iron Liz or several of his recurring characters (all played by Linkara himself) guest hosting his Video Review Show.
+- Due to the in-story disappearance of central character Linkara, Atop the Fourth Wall featured either his then-girlfriend Iron Liz or several of his recurring characters (all played by Linkara himself) guest hosting his Video Review Show.

-- Saturday Night Live may have been initially planned to have a permanent host (there are references to Albert Brooks refusing the position) but started out in 1975 with different guest hosts each week.
+- Saturday Night Live may have been initially planned to have a permanent host (there are references to Albert Brooks refusing the position), but started out in 1975 with different guest hosts each week.
 Thirty-eight years later, there still isn't a full-time host.

 - This came up a few times on The Larry Sanders Show.
-One time they couldn't find anyone to guest host so they had to settle for Hank hosting solo.
+One time they couldn't find anyone to guest host, so they had to settle for Hank hosting solo.
 It didn't go well.